jozefg/drafts/equality.markdown

 ## Propositional Equality

 This is the sort of equality that we'll spend the rest of our time discussing.
-Propositional equality is a particular proposition with the type
+Propositional equality is a particular type constructor with the type/kind

     Id : (A : Set) → A → A → Type